 This amazing tree also provides a multitude of products that can be sold in local markets, creating additional streams of family income.

 Moringa is an excellent resource for those facing issues of poor nutrition, unsafe drinking water, a lack of economic opportunities, and/or land degradation.

 Why does it matter?

-Because healthy land that produces good nutrition, clean water, and economic opportunities affect everything in life.
+Because healthy land that produces good nutrition, clean water, and economic opportunities affects everything in life.